nishchitbh/firesurf/README.md

 - `.gitignore`: Specifies intentionally untracked files that Git should ignore.
 - `guidelines.py`: Contains the guidelines for the project.
 - `main.py`: The main entry point of the application.
 This script sets up the chat interface and interacts with the agent executor.
-- `model_manager.py`: Manages the language models, agent setup, and tool configurations.
+- `model_manager.py`: Manages the language model, agent setup, and tool configurations.
 - `prompts.py`: Contains the prompt template used by the ReAct agent.
 - `requirements.txt`: Lists the Python dependencies required to run the project.
 - `scraper.py`: Contains the code for web scraping functionality.
 It uses `requests` and `BeautifulSoup` to scrape data from a given URL, extracting the title, headers, and paragraphs.